ARP 2600: Models

-Model 2600 "Blue Meanie" (early 1971): The earliest 2600s were assembled in a small facility on Kenneth Street in Newton Highlands, Massachusetts, during ARP's infancy.
-Housed in a bright blue and light gray aluminum case with a keyboard mated to the synthesizer, this version was nicknamed the "Blue Marvin" (after Marvin Cohen, ARP's CFO) but is now commonly referred to as the "Blue Meanie."
+Model 2600 "Blue Meanie" (early 1971): The earliest 2600s were assembled in a small facility on Kenneth Street in Newton Highlands, Massachusetts, during ARP's early stage.
+Housed in a bright blue and light gray aluminum case with a keyboard mated to the synthesizer, this version was nicknamed the "Blue Marvin" (after Marvin Cohen, ARP's CFO), but is now commonly referred to as the "Blue Meanie".

-Model 2600C "Gray Meanie" (mid-1971): The 2600C was produced in the ARP factory, and featured a gray control panel and updated keyboard model 3604C.
+Model 2600C "Gray Meanie" (mid-1971): The 2600C was produced in the ARP factory and featured a gray control panel and updated keyboard model 3604C.
 Only 35 "Gray Meanies" were produced.

-Model 2600P (late-1971): The 2600P was housed in a suitcase-style vinyl-covered wood enclosure, making it a more portable instrument.
-V2.0 of the 2600P replaced ARP 4011/4017 VCO sub-modules with more reliable ARP 4027 sub-modules, and replaced unreliable Teledyne opamps with chips by National Semiconductor for a brief run in 1972, before being replaced by 2600P v3.0, which was produced until 1974 and utilized ARP 2037-1 VCO sub-modules and featured a new G-clef ARP logo.
-In 1974, 2600P v4.0 introduced the new Model 3620 duo-phonic keyboard with LFO.
+Model 2600P (late-1971): The 2600P was housed in a suitcase-style, vinyl-covered wood enclosure, making it a more portable instrument.
+V2.0 of the 2600P replaced ARP 4011/4017 VCO submodules with more reliable ARP 4027 submodules, and replaced unreliable Teledyne opamps with chips by National Semiconductor for a brief run in 1972, before being replaced by 2600P V3.0, which was produced until 1974 and used ARP 2037-1 VCO submodules and featured a new G-clef ARP logo.
+In 1974, 2600P V4.0 introduced the new Model 3620 duophonic keyboard with LFO.

-Model 2601 (1975): 2601 v1.0 improved the jacks and slider controls of the previous model, but still included the disputed Model 4012 filter.
-In 1977, 2601 v2.0 introduced ARP's new Model 4072 filter, as well as the orange-over-black design theme of ARP's other synthesizers.
+Model 2601 (1975): 2601 V1.0 improved the jacks and slider controls of the previous model, but still included the disputed Model 4012 filter.
+In 1977, 2601 V2.0 introduced ARP's new Model 4072 filter, as well as the orange-over-black design theme of ARP's other synthesizers.
 One final version of the 2601, v3.0, was produced in ARP's final days.

 Impact

 The first significant user of the 2600 was Edgar Winter, who connected the keyboard controller of the 2600 to the main unit via a long extension cord, allowing him to wear the synth around his neck.
 Stevie Wonder was another early adopter of the 2600; he had a unit labelled in Braille.
 Other early notable users included Pete Townshend, Joe Zawinul, and Herbie Hancock.

 Sound designer Ben Burtt used an ARP 2600, combined with his own voice, to create the voice of R2-D2 in the Star Wars films.
 Burtt also used the 2600 to create the sound effects of the Ark of the Covenant in Raiders of the Lost Ark.

 An ARP 2600 was used to record the bassline for Madonna's 1984 hit "Borderline" and several sounds on the 1983 Michael Jackson single "Thriller".

-An ARP 2600 was used by Flood on the "The Becoming" by Nine Inch Nails.
+An ARP 2600 was used by Flood on "The Becoming" by Nine Inch Nails.

 Reissues and recreations

 TTSH

-Beginning in 2013, Swedish DIY synthesizer designer The Human Comparator has created multiple iterations of 3/4 scale PCB kits featuring circuitry and front-panel designs identical to the ARP 2600 (minus the keyboard).
-Dubbed the TTSH ("Two Thousand Six Hundred"), this project allows a hobbyist to build their own synthesizer for a fraction of the price ($499USD for a panel and PCB set) of the original.
+Beginning in 2013, Swedish DIY synthesizer designer the Human Comparator has created multiple iterations of 3/4-scale PCB kits featuring circuitry and front-panel designs identical to the ARP 2600 (minus the keyboard).
+Dubbed the TTSH (Two Thousand Six Hundred), this project allows hobbyists to build their own synthesizer for a fraction of the price (US$499 for a panel and PCB set) of the original.